Kate snorkeling underwater with a nurse shark in Belize's crystal clear turquoise waters.

 Looking for island vibes?
 Head to the Cayes of Belize.

 📍 Caye Caulker offers a super relaxed, go-slow atmosphere perfect for unwinding and soaking in the Caribbean sea and sun.
-(FYI: This is my favorite Caye!)
+(FYI: This is my favorite Caye to stay on and, has great hotels!)

 📍 Ambergris Caye is a bit livelier, with plenty of dining, shopping, and nightlife, plus some of the best snorkeling and diving spots right at your doorstep.